- Home

 Occupancy Levels

 The occupancy levels posted by the Fire Marshal must be followed.
 The occupancy for the Community Room is 110 with chairs only and 80 with tables and chairs, and the occupancy for the Local History/Texana Room is 20 people.
+The occupancy for the study rooms is 6 people.

 Rights of Renters

 Renters shall not obstruct, interfere with, injure or annoy other users of the Library.
-The Library Director reserves the right to refuse application for any of the meeting rooms that will disrupt the normal use of the Library.
+The Library reserves the right to refuse application for any of the meeting rooms that will disrupt the normal use of the Library.
 Renters will comply with the University Park Public Library Code of Conduct.

 Renters cannot sublease or assign its contracted space to another individual, group, or organization.
-All vendor space must be approved by the Library Director and, if applicable, by the Fire Marshal.
+All vendor space must be approved by the Library and, if applicable, by the Fire Marshal.

 This policy is established in the interest of fuller understanding by parents or designated caregivers of the provisions in the University Park Public Library Code of Conduct Policy pertaining to unattended children.